 - Sugar: Can be substituted for coconut sugar or maple sugar to make this refined sugar-free.
 Just keep in mind it will make the recipe less sweet!

-How to make apple fritter bread:
+How to make apple pull apart bread:

 Make the cinnamon dough